anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/ML_in_RSRP_prediction.md

 ## After some more tuning and exploring other ML models:
-Using Cvpartition(cross validation) with KFold = 5 and for better compuation thanks to Matlab Parallel computing toolbox.
-Resuts of other ML models performances are summarized
+Using Cvpartition(cross validation) with KFold = 9 and for better computation thanks to Matlab Parallel computing toolbox.
+Results of other ML models performances are summarized
 below: